Q20 and Q44 buses: Q44

 After entering the Bronx, the Q44 and Q50 follow the Hutchinson River Parkway service road to just south of the Bruckner Interchange, making only two stops: one at Lafayette Avenue, and another one at Brush Avenue and Bruckner Blvd, where passengers can also connect to the bus.
 While the Q50 turns east to follow the Bx5, the Q44 turns west onto East 177th Street (the Cross Bronx Expressway service road), running along either direction of the road.
 At the Parkchester subway station, the Q44 goes around the Hugh J. Grant Circle.
 The Q44 continues along East 177th Street until the interchange with the Sheridan Expressway, where it turns north onto Devoe Avenue.
 The Q44 stops at East Tremont Avenue near the West Farms Square subway station, and terminates at East 180th Street at the southern boundary of the Bronx Zoo.
 Buses lay over on a bridge over the Bronx River, before reentering service on Boston Road.
 Although the Q44's northern terminal is signed as "Bronx Zoo" (formerly "Bronx Zoo − West Farms Square"), the zoo is not accessible from this location; the closest entrance is several blocks north at Bronx Park South and Boston Road.
+During the A.M. rush, some northbound Q44 buses originate or terminate at the Flushing-Main Street station, or terminate at 14th Avenue in Whitestone.

 Prior to 1999, the Q44 ran entirely local between Jamaica, Queens and West Farms, Bronx.
 It was the only bus service along Main Street in Queens.
 Before the implementation of Select Bus Service in November 2015, the route ran entirely local along East 177th Street.
 Some closely-spaced stops were removed with the implementation of Select Bus Service.